Donough MacCarty, 1st Earl of Clancarty: Early life, marriage, and children

-When MacCarty's mother died, his father remarried to Ellen Roche, who therefore became his stepmother.
-She was the eldest daughter of David Roche, 7th Viscount Fermoy and widow of Donnell MacCarthy Reagh.
-The date of the marriage is disputed.
-It seems that Ellen's first husband was Donal MacCarthy Reagh of Kilbrittain, that she had a son Charles (also called Cormac) with Donal, and that Donal died in 1636.
-However, Jane Ohlmeyer gives 1599 as date of the marriage, more than 30 years earlier.

-None of the cited works mention children from this marriage.
-His stepmother's father was a zealous Catholic but a loyal supporter of the government.
+When MacCarty's mother died, his father remarried to Ellen Roche.
+She was the eldest daughter of David Roche, 7th Viscount Fermoy and widow of Donal MacCarthy Reagh of Kilbrittain, who had died in 1636.
+None of the cited works mentions children from his father's second marriage.
+MacCarty's stepmother's father was a zealous Catholic but a loyal supporter of the government.

 In 1616 MacCarty's father succeeded as the 17th Lord of Muskerry.
 In 1628 King Charles I created MacCarty's father Baron Blarney and Viscount Muskerry.
 The titles were probably purchased.
 They had a special remainder that designated Donough as successor, excluding his elder brother, who was alive at the time but probably had an intellectual disability.

 MacCarty married Eleanor Butler some time before 1633 as their eldest son was born in 1633 or 1634.
 She was a Catholic, the eldest daughter of Thomas Butler, Viscount Thurles.
 The Butlers were an Old English family descending from Theobald Walter, who came to Ireland during the reign of King Henry II.
 MacCarty was already in his late thirties while she was about twenty.
 He had been married before and had a son Donall from this wife, but this earlier marriage seems to have been ignored by his family.
 His marriage to Eleanor made him a brother-in-law of James Butler, who succeeded as 12th Earl of Ormond in 1633, just before or just after MacCarty's marriage.
-Ormond was a Protestant, as he had been brought up in England as a ward under the care of the Archbishop of Canterbury.
+Ormond was a Protestant, as he had been brought up in England.

 Donough and Eleanor had three sons: